 A: Election of Directors (Proposal One): Under our Bylaws and our corporate governance guidelines, each director must be elected by the affirmative vote of a majority of votes represented and voting at the Annual Meeting, or "votes cast", in an uncontested election.
 This means that the number of votes cast "FOR" a director nominee must exceed the number of votes cast "AGAINST" that nominee in an uncontested election.
-You may vote "FOR," "AGAINST" or "ABSTAIN" on each of the eight nominees for election as director.
+You may vote "FOR," "AGAINST" or "ABSTAIN" on each of the six nominees for election as director.
 Abstentions and, if applicable, broker non-votes, are not deemed to be votes cast and, therefore, are not included in the tabulation of the voting results and will not affect the outcome of the election.
 The Board will nominate for election or reelection only those candidates who agree to tender, promptly following such candidate's election or reelection, an irrevocable resignation effective upon (i) such candidate's failure to receive the required vote for election at the next meeting at which they would stand for election and (ii) acceptance of such resignation by the Board.
 In an uncontested election, if an incumbent director does not receive a majority of votes cast "FOR" his or her election, the Nominating and Governance Committee is then required to make a recommendation to the Board as to whether it should accept such resignation.
 Thereafter, the Board is required to decide whether to accept such resignation.
 In contested elections, the required vote would be a plurality of votes cast.
-Nominees elected as directors of Intevac shall serve for a term of one year or until their respective successors have been duly elected and qualified.
+Nominees elected as directors of Intevac shall serve for a term of one year or until their respective successors have been duly elected and qualified As explained in Proposal One "Election of Directors," Mr. Benham and Mr. Giles are not standing for reelection.
+The Company acknowledges with gratitude their service to the Board.